 Bullish definition

 By general definition, the bullish term indicates certainty or hope that something or someone will be successful.
-Usually, this term refers to an optimistic future such as rising stock prices (market price goes up).
+Usually, this term refers to an optimistic future, such as rising stock prices (market price goes up).

 What is the bullish trading market?

-A bullish trend market or bull market represents a rising market price or market price expected to rise.
+A bullish trend or bull market represents a rising market price or market price expected to rise.
 A bullish stock market meaning always refers to an optimistic rising price trend.

 Bull in forex

-The trader is considered a bull or his projection is bullish if he believes its value will increase.
+The trader is considered a bull, or his projection is bullish if he believes its value will increase.

 Very often, we will read on the internet “bull in forex,” “bullish stock,” or “bullish, bearish market,” etc. So, bull bullish is derived from a bully who strikes his horns upwards, increasing prices.